selahattingarip/eucountriesTest/README.md

 Using Rest-assured and TestNG
 ---
 In this project, you can find how to automate REST APIs using Rest-Assured library and TestNG.
-Rest Assured is a Java library that we can test and validate the REST web services.
-Rest-assured provides its own validating mechanism(assertions for validating response).
-TestNG is used for clear test results, it is supported by a variety of tools and plug-ins (Eclipse, IDEA, Maven, etc...).
+Rest Assured is a Java library that we can test and validate the REST web services (send request, fetch data, parsing etc.).
+TestNG is used to validate the responses via assertion, and it is supported by a variety of tools and plug-ins (Eclipse, IDEA, Maven, etc...).

 There are three test scenarios in the project:
 ---